marklchaves/cme-dev-style-guide/_docs/basics/04-grammar-and-mechanics.html.md

 #### More on hyphens, en dashes, and em dashes

-Grammarly points out, "If the noun comes first, leave the hyphen out."
+Grammarly points out for compound modifiers, "If the noun comes first, leave the hyphen out."

 - Yes: This wall is load bearing.
 - Yes: Sam leaned against a load-bearing wall.

+Uncanny Owl warns to watch for too much hyphenation.
+For example, “fill in” shouldn’t be “fill-in”, unless it's a noun and not an action.

 What's the difference between hyphens and en dashes?